omkarkorg/rob8_aau_2026_860/README.md

 ## 📖 Overview
 This is a mini project of AAU ROB8 2026 student from group 860.
-This project carry out an Anisotropic Impedance Control framework for a UR5 manipulator in Gazebo Harmonic, transitioning from blind position control to a  interaction-based model.
+This project carries out an Anisotropic Impedance Control framework for a UR5 arm with a Shadow Hand Manipulator in Gazebo Harmonic, transitioning from blind position control to a  interaction-based model.
 While presently validated through successful peg-in-hole simulations, the framework is theoretically designed to integrate Sequential Monte Carlo estimation for future high level state reasoning.

 <img width="700" height="700" alt="env_with_arm" src="https://github.com/user-attachments/assets/52972fb6-0692-41f6-8e16-7616a2f8aca6" />

 ## 🛠️ Prerequisites
 To run this project, you will need the following environment: